1st Swiss Regiment (France): Maida

 Towards the end of the battle, the French right-wing broke, and because the British mistook the 1st Swiss as the British De Watteville's Regiment; because of the almost identical uniform; the 78th (Highlanders) Regiment of Foot allowed the 1st Swiss to advance within very close range.
 The 1st Swiss then fired a volley and caused mass casualties in the regiment and increased confusion as the 78th thought this was a friendly fire incident.
 When the 78th realised their mistake, it was too late, and they began to retreat.
 The 78th then reformed and pushed back the 1st Swiss towards Dignoet's Brigade, where the 1st Swiss began to retire slowly and in good order.

 Following the end of the battle, the 1st Swiss were grouped with the 23rd Light Infantry Regiment, and 9th Mounted Chasseurs along with four 6-pounder cannons to cover the army's retreat.
 At the battle, the 1st Swiss with 600 men engaged, lost 82 men killed or wounded and 55 taken prisoner.
 However, these returns are disputed as official British returns show some 102 Swiss prisoners of war after the battle.
 Among the officers, one was killed, one mortally wounded, and four wounded, with Chef de Bataillon Clavel included amongst the latter.
 He was rescued by the British De Watteville's Regiment, who organised his exchange for French prisoners.
 However, his wounds were very severe, and he ultimately died from their effects on 23 July 1808, over two years after they were inflicted.

 Calabria

 Following the disaster at Maida, the populace of Calabria (a fiercely pro-Bourbon province of the newly created Kingdom of Naples) rebelled against King Joseph Bonaparte.
-On the 5th July 1806, the regiment and the remainder of Reynier's army were still retreating when it came upon the village of Marcellinara, desperate for food and water.
-To the amazement of the French, they were welcomed enthusiastically by the populace shouting "Long live the British" and "Death to the French", once again because they were mistaken for British soldiers.
+On 5 July 1806, the regiment and the remainder of Reynier's army were still retreating when it came upon the village of Marcellinara, desperate for food and water.
+To the amazement of the French, they were welcomed enthusiastically by the populace shouting "Long live the English" and "Death to the French", once again because they were mistaken for British soldiers.
 However, this comical situation ended tragically, when the Swiss opened fire on the populace, and the village was sacked.